 It’s illegal to advertise drink prices, alcohol brands, or to show a “drinking scene.”

 For restaurants, it’s illegal to offer alcohol beverage lists unless a customer requests one.

 Cocktails may contain only 1.5 ounces of a primary spirit.
-An additional ounce of a spirit may be added long if the bottle has a yellow sticker.
+An added ounce of a spirit may be added as long as the bottle has a yellow sticker.
 That label must identify it as “flavoring.”
 Thus, the total amount of spirits in one spirit drink cannot exceed 2.5 ounces.

 It’s illegal to offer happy hours or to advertise free food.